 Figure 57 details the subsidies for infrastructure financing of DB.
 With a mature rail network, the major task is to fund renewals and maintenance of the existing network.
-The current financing agreement LuFV III foresees an impressive governmental spending volume of &86 billion for the period from 2009 to 2029.
-However, two issues need to be considered: First, DB has to spend a minimum annual amount of &1.9 billion for ongoing maintenance out of own resources with an increase to up to &2.2 billion in later years.
-Second, the nominal figures in this financing agreement are not adjusted to the rather drastic increase of construction prices and imply in fact a decline of governmental spending until 2020; figures from 2021 onwards are not yet available and the peak in figure 8 should therefore not lead to misinterpretation.
-In 2020, governmental expenditure for new investments and upgrading totalled at around &2 billion underlining the fact that by far more funds have to be spent for maintenance and renewals of existing infrastructure.
+The current financing agreement LuFV III foresees an impressive governmental spending volume of €86 billion for the period from 2009 to 2029.
+However, two issues need to be considered: First, DB has to spend a minimum annual amount of €1.9 billion for ongoing maintenance out of own resources with an increase to up to €2.2 billion in later years.
+Second, the nominal figures in this financing agreement are not adjusted to the rather drastic increase of construction prices and imply in fact a decline of governmental spending in real terms.
+Table 7 also shows the investment subsidies for new construction and upgrading until 2020; figures from 2021 onwards are not yet available and the peak in figure 8 should therefore not lead to misinterpretation.
+In 2020, governmental expenditure for new investments and upgrading totalled at around €2 billion underlining the fact that by far more funds have to be spent for maintenance and renewals of existing infrastructure.